Steve Hackett is one of the greatest guitarists of all time, a Rock and Roll Hall of Fame-inducted music legend and a charming man of rare intellect.

 I think what was stagnant about music at the time was that most of it was based on an earlier model, it was a lot of blues derivation at the time, and I wanted music that included classical entrance rock music, pop, and also to have everything, to have every style: inclusive.
 Inclusive music and vision.

-Do you ever wonder where you would be today if you didn’t place that ad in 1970?
+Do you ever wonder where you would be today if you hadn’t placed that newspaper ad in 1970?

 Oh yeah, well, I would still be trying, of course.
 So, the important thing and the only difference between an amateur and a professional, is that a professional keeps trying.

-Do you think a band could potentially never split?
-What does it take to remain together?
+Do you think bands could potentially never split?
+What does it take to stick together?

 The achievement I’m most proud of?
 Oh my goodness me, I think that the biggest achievement is that I am still knocking on heaven’s door!

 All of them.
 I love all of them.
 They’re all my brainchildren.
-My favourite one on the current album I think it’s maybe Held In The Shadows.
+My favourite one on Surrender of Silence I think it’s maybe Held In The Shadows.